SKfraz04/e-Aurum/docs/regulatoryandcompliance.md

 ## Proof of Reserve (PoR) System

 The e‑Aurum platform operates under a strict Proof of Reserve (PoR) model, ensuring complete transparency and trust.
-Every EAU token in circulation is backed by 1 gram of physical gold held securely in Brinks' vaults—a globally recognized, insured custodian.
+Every eAU token in circulation is backed by 1 gram of physical gold held securely in Brinks' vaults—a globally recognized, insured custodian.

 <Tabs>
   <TabItem value="backing" label="1:1 Gold Backing">